antimof/UxPlay/README.txt

        export DISPLAY=:0
        nohup uxplay [options] > FILE &

-Sound and video will play on the remote host; "nohup" will keep uplay running if the ssh session is closed.\
+Sound and video will play on the remote host; "nohup" will keep uxplay running if the ssh session is closed.
 Terminal output is saved to FILE (which can be /dev/null to discard it).

 ### Non-Debian-based Linux or \*BSD